BryceRussell/astro-minecraft-theme/src/pages/docs/how-it-all-works.md

 The `./public` folder contains all of the themes assets including textures, fonts, CSS, etc.

-The `./tailwind.config.cjs` file uses the `./public` folder to extend the default tailwind classes into minecraft themed classes
+The `./tailwind.config.cjs` file uses the `./public` folder to extend tailwinds classes into minecraft themed classes

-The `./src` folder is the main  and contains examples on how to use the Minecraft theme and create your own pages.
+The `./src` folder contains the structure of your website.
+It comes with some examples on how to use the Minecraft theme to create your own pages, layouts, and components.
 All examples use HTML with classes, zero JS and CSS

 ## Styles